Revisiting the role of heterophily in graph representation learning: An edge classification perspective: The impact of heterophily

 To encode topological interaction between nodes into feature representations, GNNs generally integrate information from various neighborhoods via message passing.
 The consequence is that nodes in close proximity are more likely to be similar in feature representation.
 In other words, GNNs attempt to smooth out the difference between connected nodes, which is expected to favor the downstream classification tasks.
 However, in some settings where graphs have low edge homophily ratios, the vanilla GNNs have been found to underperform MLPs~\cite{zhu2020}.
-We conjecture that a large number of heterophilious edges in graphs with weak homophily (i.e., strong heterophily) may be noisy and interfere in feature representation learning, since they allow the "messages" to pass between classes.

-\begin{assumption} The fewer heterophilious edges, the more effective GNNs can be.
-Messaging within the same class is the ideal messaging mode for GNNs. \end{assumption}
+Here we tap into the impact of heterophilous edges on several popular GNN models by comparing the performance change of GNNs when heterophilous edges are perturbed.

-To investigate whether the intra-class messaging is ideal, we conduct a pilot study to test the node classification performance of vanilla GNNs in the ideal situation where the homophilous edges in the graph are retained, while all heterophilious edges are deleted.
-From the table~\ref{table:pilot} (see Section~\ref{sec:experiments} for the details of datasets and data split), we have the following observations: \begin{itemize} \item On the ideal graph structure, the performance of the GNNs is greatly improved.
+We first conduct an empirical study to test the node classification performance of vanilla GNNs in the ideal setting where the homophilious edges in the graph are retained, while all heterophilious edges are deleted.
+From the table~\ref{table:pilot} (see Section~\ref{sec:experiments} for the details of datasets and data split), we have the following observations: \begin{itemize} \item When the graph becomes perfectly homophilious, the performance of the GNNs is greatly improved, compared to that on original structure.
+This observation suggests that a large number of heterophilious edges in graphs with weak homophily (i.e., strong heterophily) can be noisy and interfere in feature representation learning, since they allow the "messages" to pass between classes.

-\item Deeply stacking convolution layers (e.g. SGC with 50 convolution layers) does not result in drops in GNNs' performance.
-It is manifested that the over-smoothing effect is only negative for inter-class messaging, but helpful for intra-class messaging. \end{itemize}
+\item Deeply stacking convolution layers (e.g. SGC with 50 convolution layers) does not result in drops in GNNs' performance, implying that the over-smoothing effect is only negative for inter-class messaging, but helpful for intra-class messaging. \end{itemize}